B656-PW/pic/README.md

 ### Yocto Project temp files

-Consists of the command of Yocto prokect
+Consists of the commands of Yocto Project